Showing posts sorted by relevance for query thrust. Sort by date Show all posts

 Input & Output

-Controls are as familiar as you expect: fire button to (erm) fire, upwards to thrust and left/right rotates your craft.
-I doubt there would ever be any reason to change this asteroid-ripping formula because it's tried, tested and works great.
+Controls are as familiar: fire button to (erm) fire, upwards to thrust and left/right rotates your craft.
+I doubt there would be any reason to change this asteroid-ripping formula because it's tried, tested and works great.
 However, my problem is the craft's manoeuvrability which is far too sluggish by default, and that's a bit rubbish.

-Graphically, Rotor is really nice with a futuristic/Tron-like feeling for the training simulator.
-Later levels look funky with colour and a neat design that feels 8-bit in some respects.
-The screen scrolls in all four directions quite smoothly but it will struggle to keep up with your ship if go too fast.
+Graphically, Rotor is lovely with a futuristic/Tron-like feeling for the training simulator.
+Later levels look funky with colour and a design that feels 8-bit in some respects.
+The screen scrolls in all four directions smoothly but it will struggle to keep up with your ship if go too fast.
 Hmm, at least that forces you to be more careful I guess?

-Sounds are acceptable albeit not the best you've heard from your ST. There are various effects for the engine, shooting, enemies, etc. All hold back the deafening silence of space and make Rotor pretty much what you expect.
+The sounds are acceptable albeit not the best you've heard.
+There are effects for the engine, shooting, enemies, etc. They hold back the deafening silence of space and make Rotor pretty much what you expect.

 Later levels are far too hard (for me) because there's too much going on for your sluggish ship.